TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Introduction/Index.rst

 up for this by prioritizing content better.
 For now that has not been a priority.
 On the other hand you will come out as an expert in the other end.

-.. _about-paradigms:

-Free and Bound paradigms of localization with TemplaVoilà
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-During the work with this document I realized that it should have been around many years ago; it turned out that many people are already localizing websites but in a less efficient way than it could have been done.
-It lead to a lot of debate and eventually we realized that there exists different paradigms of how localization should be done.
-Since many existing websites are using a paradigm that is not recommended we decided to integrate configurable support for this in order to stay backwards compatible.

 .. _about-terms: